johannessen/bhcalendarchives/README.txt

 This plugin replace the original archives widget by a wonderful monthly table

-Translate in Dutch by Jérémy Verda (http://blog.v-jeremy.net/)
+Translate in Dutch by Jérémy Verda (http://blog.v-jeremy.net/) and in Spanish by Morgan (http://morgan.jerabek.fr/)

 = Français =